Josephine Bogash: Skating career

 In August 1935, Bogash attended the Transcontinental Roller Derby race with her husband and 18-year-old son, Billy, at the Chicago Coliseum, each paying a nickel in admission.
 She had been diagnosed with diabetes in 1929 and her doctor suggested she exercise regularly to help control her weight.
 She became a "roller rink buff" to manage her diabetes.
-As her son later recalled, Bogash wasn't impressed by the women on the team, saying she could skate as well or better; when tryouts were announced in Chicago the following week, her husband dared her to try out.
+As her son later recalled, Bogash was unimpressed by the women on the team, saying she could skate as well or better; when tryouts were announced in Chicago the following week, her husband dared her to try out.
 She was offered a position, but wouldn't go on the road unless her son joined her in the derby.
 They made their skating debut in September 1935 at the second Transcontinental Roller Derby race, held in Kansas City.

 Skater Mary Youpelle described "Ma" Bogash as a mother hen, saying she was "kind of the mature person for the whole Derby, so she looked after the girls.
 You stayed in your quarters at night, and she told you what to do and what not to do."
 Youpelle continued, "All of us girls would go to Ma if we had a problem."
 Bogash would sometimes hide a hatpin in her hair and, when she was sure referees weren't looking, would poke other skaters to get out of a congested jam on the track.
 She would also angrily reprimand or start a shoving match against skaters who injured her son.